 For more information please see What you Need to Know – Trustees (PDF, 83 KB)

 Why are these new rules important?

-How will the new rules differ from the current ones?
+How do the new rules differ from the old ones?

 Trustees who qualify as “Professional Trustees” may choose to benefit from less onerous disclosure requirements for certain deposit accounts they hold for beneficiaries provided they are capable of meeting certain informational and disclosure requirements.

 Do the new rules change how the deposit I hold for my beneficiaries are protected?

 No. CDIC continues to insure eligible deposits held in trust up to $100,000 per beneficiary, as long as the above noted rules are met by the trustee.

 What do I need to do to ensure that I, and my beneficiaries, are protected?

 If you’re a trustee, you may wish to consider the following questions to ensure your eligible deposits are protected to applicable limits:

 - Do I hold deposits in trust at a CDIC Member Institution?